kkellner/rpi-ha-ceiling-display/notes/notes.md

 1. Replaced the USB power supply and cable to the AnyBeam projector.
 1. Replaced the Raspberry Pi (hardware)
 1. Changed to pygame fps from 2 to 30.
-1. I have another micro-HDMI cable on order to verify that is not the issue.
+1. Replaced the micro-HDMI cable.

 None of the above changes have had any effect on these issues.